Skip to content

 How hard is Windy Gyle?

-Windy Gyle is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 464m of ascent and takes most walkers 3-5 hours.
-Terrain: Heather and bog dominate the lower approach but the summit ridge is paved with Pennine Way flagstones — a controversial but practical solution to erosion on the watershed.
+We grade Windy Gyle at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 464m of climbing; allow 3-5 hours.
+Ground conditions: Heather and bog dominate the lower approach but the summit ridge is paved with Pennine Way flagstones — a controversial but practical solution to erosion on the watershed.

-When is the best time to climb Windy Gyle?
+What's the best month to climb Windy Gyle?

-Good signal on summit; EE reliable.
+Reliable up top; EE rarely drops.
 Prominent Border ridge summit.

 Is Windy Gyle safe in winter?